-So I did what any sensible person would do in my situation.
-I went on a diet.
-I followed the NHS advice and reduced my calorie intake to under 1400kcal.
-I made sure I was exercising every day and over a relatively short period of time I was able to lose an impressive amount of weight.
+When they realized that they were 40kg overweight with a BMI of over 40, they decided that it was one too many 40s for their liking.
+So they did what any sensible person would do in their situation; they went on a diet.
+They followed the NHS advice at the time and reduced their calorie intake to under 1400kcal.
+They made sure they were exercising every day and over a relatively short period of time they were able to lose an impressive amount of weight.

-But as in the case in up to 95% of people, I wasn’t able to sustain my diet for very long and before I knew it my mental health had taken a turn of the worse and I was ready to give up on everything including my blog.
-It was around this time that a very good friend of mine suggested I consider writing a post that revealed the truth about how I was feeling rather than trying to remain upbeat and positive.
+But as is the case in up to 95% of people, they weren’t able to sustain their diet for very long and before they knew it their mental health had taken a turn for the worse and they were ready to give up on everything including their blog.
+It was around this time that a very good friend of theirs suggested opening up to everyone in a post and speaking their truth rather than trying to remain upbeat and positive.

-I was born in 1980 in North London to two immigrant parents.
-My mother was an Asheknazi Jew and she died of pancreatic cancer in 2013.
-My father is Armenian Cypriot and he is also a narcissist.
-I have a younger sister who is a singer/songwriter and storyteller and whilst we are very different people, we are also cut from the same cloth.
-I am separated from most of my family either through distance or because they disowned me.
-However, I am fortunate enough to have made a new family for myself over the years and I am a true believer that the family you create is just as good, if not better than the family you were born into.
+Asher has a younger sister who is a singer/songwriter and storyteller and whilst they are very different people, they are also cut from the same cloth.
+They are very close, no doubt because they are separated from most of their family either through distance or because they were disowned.
+Asher is fortunate enough to have made a new family over the years, and is a true believer that the family you create is just as good (if not better) than the family you were born into.

-I am married to an incredible man whom I have been together with for over half my life.
-We have three children and a dog named Milo.
-At the beginning of 2021, I began an Intuitive Eating course which changed my life.
-I also co-founded an organisation called Health Professionals Against Weight Stigma.
+At the beginning of 2021, Asher began an Intuitive Eating course which changed their life.
+A year or so later, they founded the #NOWEIGH campaign, and co-founded an organisation called Health Professionals Against Weight Stigma.

-I first came out as queer in 1994 to a very mixed reaction.
-I have always been part of the LGBTQ community but there were times when I wasn’t as open about it as I am now.
-In November 2021, after a good deal of soul searching and therapy, I came out as non-binary.
-I changed my name to Asher and my pronouns to they/them.
-It took 41 years for me to finally admit that I am transgender, even though I have known in some way or another since I was a small child.
+Asher first came out as queer in 1994 to a very mixed reaction.
+They have always been part of the LGBTQ+ community but there were times when they weren’t as open about it as they are now.
+In November 2021, after a good deal of soul searching and therapy, they came out as a Transgender Non-binary person and changed their name from Natasha to Asher.
+Their pronouns are they/them.
+It took 41 years for them to finally admit that they are transgender, even though they have known in some way or another since they were a small child.

-I have struggled with mental health issues since I was a teenager.
-My sister has bipolar and several of my family members including my maternal grandmother have been affected by serious mental health conditions.
-As a result, I am passionate about mental health and am fascinated by psychology.
-I have worked in a variety of mental health settings including a psychiatric inpatient facility and a medium security prison.
+Asher has struggled with mental health issues since they were a teenager.
+Their sister has bipolar and several of their family have been affected by serious mental health conditions.
+As a result, Asher is passionate about mental health and fascinated by psychology.
+They have worked in a variety of mental health settings including a psychiatric inpatient facility and a medium security prison.

-I graduated from Barts and The London Medical School in 2003.
-But I started my career in the NHS 5 years previously, working as a healthcare assistant in a hospice.
-Once graduating, I rotated through several hospital posts including General Medicine, General Surgery, OBGyn, Emergency Medicine, Geriatrics and Paediatrics.
-I started working in General Practice in 2007.
-I currently work part time at a practice in North Hertfordshire.
+Asher graduated from Barts and The London Medical School in 2003, but they started their career in the NHS 5 years previously, working as a healthcare assistant in a hospice.
+Once graduating, they rotated through several hospital posts including General Medicine, General Surgery, OBGyn, Emergency Medicine, Geriatrics and Paediatrics.
+They started working in General Practice in 2007 and currently work part time at a practice in North Hertfordshire.

-In addition to my clinical practice, I am also a GP appraiser and teacher.
-More recently I have been a guest lecturer at a university, appeared on This Morning, featured on a number of podcasts including once for CNN, and spoken at a variety of events.
-I am very active on social media and am in the process of launching my own podcast.
+In addition to clinical practice, Asher is also a GP appraiser and educatory.
+More recently they have been a guest lecturer at a university, appeared on This Morning, featured on a number of podcasts including once for CNN, and spoken at a variety of events.
+They are very active on social media and have their own successful podcast.